ethereum/consensus-specs/specs/phase1/das-p2p.md

 2. Create samples with proofs: `samples = sample_data(blob.slot, blob.shard, extended_data)`
 3. Fanout-publish the samples to the vertical subnets of its peers (not all vertical subnets may be reached).

-The [DAS validator spec](./validator.md#data-availability-sampling) outlines when and where to participate in DAS on horizontal subnets.
+The [DAS participation spec](./das-participation.md#horizontal-subnets) outlines when and where to participate in DAS on horizontal subnets.

 The following validations MUST pass before forwarding the `signed_blob` (with inner `blob`) on the horizontal subnet or creating samples for it.
 - _[REJECT]_ `blob.shard` MUST match the topic `{shard}` parameter.
 (And thus within valid shard index range)